 About Kyung Min

-I’m a full-stack designer (with a branding & UX bent) who has over a decade of experience in product and communications design at tech companies and creative agencies.
+I’m a versatile designer and design manager who has twelve years of experience in product and brand design at tech companies and creative agencies.
 My educational background includes two Bachelor’s degrees; one from Berklee College of Music in Electronic Production & Design and Music Business / Management, and another from Academy of Art University in Web Design & New Media.

 But enough of the serious, now for the important.
 Ice hockey has been a big part of my life since third grade; I was a hockey recruit to my Boston area high school! 🤔 It’s okay, nobody believed that even back then.
-These days I play on three teams in SF and Oakland, mainly as a goalie.
+These days I play on three teams in SF and Oakland (including the only LGBTQ team of the Bay Area, the San Francisco Earthquakes), mainly as a goalie.
 I’m also in a choir, and we even performed on the main stage at Outside Lands in front of thousands!
 I can’t actually sing though.
 Don’t worry about it. 😉

 More About Kyung